Compressed Empirical Measures (in finite dimensions): Introduction

-\section{Preliminaries}
+The question of how to construct coresets for $\mean$ has garnered significant attention in recent years.
+In \cite{DWI21} a good overview is given that covers recent approaches most of which focus on the infinite dimensional setting.
+In the context of finite dimensional RKHSs it is worth mentioning the paper \cite{HARV14} which studies linear kernel functions and shows that under certain conditions they can achieve a compression down to $n^{1/2}$.

+\subsection{Preliminaries}

 Throughout this paper we will be working with a set $\X$ in which covariates or features attain values and a kernel function $k:\X \times \X \to \mathbb{R}$ (see \cite[Def.2.12]{PAUL16}).
 Recall that such a kernel function gives rise to an RKHS $\cH$ \cite[Def2.14]{PAUL16}.
-While $\X$ doe not need a particular structure to define a kernel on, we are interested in integrals involving $k$ and we will assume for most of our results that $\X$ is a measureable space and $k$ is a measurable in the sense that $k(x,\cdot): \X \to \R$ is measurable for all $x\in \X$.
-This is equivalent to saying that any $h \in \cH$ is a measurable function from $\X$ to $\R$ (see \cite[Lem.4.24]{STEIN08}); we will state the assumptions that we are making in Lemmas, Propositions and Theorems etc. We need in various places vector valued integrals.
-In particular, we make use of Bochner integrals and Hilbert-space valued $\mathcal{L}^p$ spaces.
-Let $(\Omega,\mathcal{A},P)$ be a probability space and $X$ a random variable that attains values in $\X$ then by $\int f(X) \,dP$, $f:\Omega \to \cH$ Bochner integrable, we mean the Bochner integral of the function $f(X) : \Omega \to \cH$ with respect to the measure $P$.
-The Hilbert space valued $\mathcal{L}^p$ when $1\leq p < \infty$ corresponding to this measure space are given by
+While $\X$ does not need a particular structure to define a kernel on, we are interested in integrals involving $k$ and we will assume for most of our results that $\X$ is a measureable space and $k$ is a measurable in the sense that $k(x,\cdot): \X \to \R$ is measurable for all $x\in \X$.
+This is equivalent to saying that any $h \in \cH$ is a measurable function from $\X$ to $\R$ (see \cite[Lem.4.24]{STEIN08}).
+We also use the notation $\phi(x) = k(x,\cdot)$ when this is convenient.